cloudxabide/matrix.lab-OCP3/Scripts/NOTES.md

 ## TODO
 Need to mount sdb as /var/lib/libvirt/images/SDB
-Need to mount sdc as /var/lib/libvirt/images/SDC
+Need to mount sdc as /var/lib/libvirt/images/SDC Refactor how to:  create VMs, do the foundational stuff, take a snapshot, add the disk (vdc) - current order will not allow things to work

 Fix this (output from build_KVM.sh):
   ERROR    Unknown OS name 'rhel7.7'.
 See `osinfo-query os` for valid values.